Thursday, 18 May 2023

 “After that?”

 “You, a fool.
-Do you think tribal community won’t have any responsibility and fear of freedom?
-They too have a system and controls”
+Do you think the tribal community won’t have any responsibility and fear of freedom?
+They too have a system and controls.”

 Kashi remained silent.
 He did something I had least expected.
-He took off his shirt suddenly, loosened his lower garment, lungi and dropped it.
-He didn’t wear any under garment.
-His right shoulder was very stiff like a wooden plank.
+He took off his shirt suddenly, loosened his lower garment, a lungi, and dropped it.
+He didn’t wear any undergarment.
+His right shoulder was very stiff, like a wooden plank.
 I couldn’t push him as he was very heavy.
-I rolled his lower garment around his waist forcibly, cuddled him along and pulled him inside.
-I bought a soda from a nearby shop, sprinkled it on his face, fed him some of it into his mouth and dragged him to the lodge.
+I rolled his lower garment around his waist forcibly, cuddled him along, and pulled him inside.
+I bought a soda from a nearby shop, sprinkled it on his face, fed him some of it into his mouth, and dragged him to the lodge.

-He woke up at about eleven in the night as I was sitting near, anxious about his condition.
+He woke up at about eleven at night as I was sitting near, anxious about his condition.
 He didn’t have dinner.
 I went near to him.
-His shaved off head, without any baldness, was sweating.
-I touched his shoulder gently, and sat beside him on the cot.
-He rose, sat.
+His shaved-off head, without any baldness, was sweating.
+I touched his shoulder gently and sat beside him on the cot.
+He rose and sat.
 His lower garment was on his waist as if not willing to stay there.
 His face was swollen.
-The very moment I grasped his hands with endearing words, “are you hungry?” he broke down, wept inconsolably as his nose twisting.
-As he gasped loudly, I grew irritated and became afraid and at the same time overwhelmed with grief.
+The very moment I grasped his hands with endearing words, “Are you hungry?” he broke down, wept inconsolably as his nose twisted.
+As he gasped loudly, I grew irritated and became afraid and, at the same time, overwhelmed with grief.
 What would happen if the neighbours came after hearing his sobs?
-I tried to subdue his sobs grasping his face, but in vain.
-His howling went on not subsided for half an hour like eerie noise after rain.
+I tried to subdue his sobs, grasping his face, but in vain.
+His howling went on not subsided for half an hour like an eerie noise after rain.
 I switched off the light.

 “Did you have a good sleep?”

-“I dreamt yesterday night.
-I didn’t feel good about it”
+“I dreamt last night.
+I didn’t feel good about it.”

 “It was an afternoon in the interiors of a jungle.
 A magnificent statue in the front.
 I was suckling its breasts violently.
 Suddenly something happened…as if I was having sex with it.
 I couldn’t recognise the face.
-When I woke up, the face which I saw in my dreams has started troubling me.”
+When I woke up, the face that I saw in my dreams had started troubling me.”

 “Can we go for a movie?”
 I diverted the topic.